El Cuarteto de Nos

-El Cuarteto de Nos (stylized as Cuarteto de Nos) is an Uruguayan rock group formed in 1980 in Montevideo, Uruguay.
+El Cuarteto de Nos (stylized as Cuarteto de Nos) is an Uruguayan rock band formed in 1984 in Montevideo.
 Over the years, due to its particular sound that mixes elements of hip hop, alternative rock, comedy rock and Latin music, the group has developed an immense amount of popularity and praise in Latin America and Hispanic countries.
+The band won two Latin Grammy Awards in 2012 for Best Pop/Rock Album and Best Rock Song.

 El Cuarteto de Nos has released 16 studio albums since 1984, as well as two compilation albums on numerous record labels, including Ayuí/Tacuabé, Orfeo, Sony BMG, Koala Records, Manzana Verde, Bizarro Records, EMI, and Warner Music.
 They have experimented with many genres, and are one of the most important and recognized bands from Uruguay and Latin America in general.
-They've had two lineups with the current one formed since 2009.
+They've had four lineups with the current one standing since 2024 with the departure of bassist Santiago Tavella.

 History

 Beginnings

 During the Uruguayan Dictatorship, the idea for El Cuarteto de Nos was founded by brothers Roberto Musso (vocals and guitars) and Ricardo "Riki" Musso (guitars and keyboards) in 1980.
 They played with the idea of a fictional city called "Tajo", writing songs about the characters therein.

 Bassist Santiago Tavella was recruited as a long-time friend who, just like them, was an enormous fan of artists like The Beatles, Bob Dylan and Led Zeppelin.
 Leonardo Baroncini would serve as a guest drummer until Álvaro Pintos joined in 1984.
+Keyboardist Andres Bedó was also a fifth official member during the first two albums.
 Together, they played rock covers until they started developing their own material in university.

 Emergence as El Cuarteto

 El Cuarteto de Nos played their first show in 1984, an instrumental set in the "El Tinglado" theater.
 They also played at the "La Máscara", "El Circular", "Teatro de la Alianza Francesa" theaters while developing their own musical style.
-Their first album, Alberto Wolf y el Cuarteto de Nos, was released later in November in collaboration with Alberto Wolf, who had six of the twelve songs. Álvaro Pintos joined the group as a permanent drummer following its release.
+Their first release, Alberto Wolf y el Cuarteto de Nos, was a split album released later that year in November shared with another Uruguayan artist, Alberto Wolf, who had six of the twelve songs. Álvaro Pintos joined the group as a permanent drummer following its release.
 They would keep this quartet lineup for 18 years until Riki Musso departed in 2009 due to creative differences.

 In 1985, they stepped on a stage, located in a fair from Villa Biarritz, dressed up with aluminum foil on their legs and balloons tied to their heads.